Header Graphic

 Receive a guided tour and enter the pastures and yards with many of the animals.
 Hear their rescue stories and learn about the impacts of industrialized farming on their lives.
 Woodstock Farm Sanctuary has a strong educational mission and during the tours they will tell you the truth and not sugar-coat the reality of modern animal agriculture.

-We will enjoy a lunch at a Vegetarian/Vegan Restaurant
+We will enjoy a lunch with non-alcoholic beverage.

 Widow Jane Mine